lmaurits/BEASTling/docs/config.rst

-There is a separate tool called ``configalchemy`` included in the ``beastling`` distribution. ``configalchemy`` allows you to re-use analysis definitions you have written my activating *interpolation* and *aggregating multiple configuration files*.
+There is a separate tool called ``configalchemy`` included in the ``beastling`` distribution. ``configalchemy`` allows you to re-use analysis definitions you have written by activating *interpolation* and *aggregating multiple configuration files*.

 Interpolation